How to Use an AI Interview Copilot Ethically: Prep Workflow & Interview Notes

 Step 13: Handle Technical Questions

-For technical questions, the copilot can suggest:
+For technical questions, your preparation notes can include:

 - Relevant frameworks, methodologies, or technologies to mention